multiversx/mx-sdk-specs/sdk-wallet/controllers/secret_key_wallet_controller.md

     // Generally speaking, upon construction, the selected address would be the one at index 0.

     // Generally speaking, this throws if "address_index" is not 0.
-Though, implementations can choose to support more than one secret key, if desired. get_address(address_index: number): Address;
+Though, implementations can choose to support more than one secret key, if desired.
+    // Can throw:
+    // - ErrAddressNotAvailable
+    get_address(address_index: number): Address;

     get_current_address(): Address;

     // Generally speaking, this throws if "address_index" is not 0.
-Though, implementations can choose to support more than one secret key, if desired. select_current_address(address_index: number);
+Though, implementations can choose to support more than one secret key, if desired.
+    // Can throw:
+    // - ErrAddressNotAvailable
+    select_current_address(address_index: number);

     // Part of the Native Authentication flow.